LearnPAd/learnpad/lp-dashboard-kpi/README.md

 the build script:
 * `--marche`

-These options impacts the [`build` script](https://github.com/LearnPAd/learnpad/blob/master/lp-dashboard-kpi/build), the main configurations are defined in [`configuration.properties`](https://github.com/LearnPAd/learnpad/blob/master/lp-dashboard-kpi/lp-dash-bridge/src/main/resources/config/component.properties).
+These options impacts on the [`build` script](https://github.com/LearnPAd/learnpad/blob/master/lp-dashboard-kpi/build), and their main configurations are defined in dedicated [configuration file](https://github.com/LearnPAd/learnpad/blob/master/lp-dashboard-kpi/lp-dash-bridge/src/main/resources/config/).

 ## `marche` mode
 The marche mode is only about a preconfiguration of the addresses for both the component and its sub-components according to the deploy foreseen at MAR.
 This configuration impacts:
 * the [`build` script](https://github.com/LearnPAd/learnpad/blob/master/lp-dashboard-kpi/build).
 * the [`start` script](https://github.com/LearnPAd/learnpad/blob/master/lp-dashboard-kpi/scripts/start-marche).